FIVE WAYS TO GET HELP

-The Central Library location closed Friday, August 30th for a two-year renovation.
+The Central Library location closed Friday, August 30th, 2014 for renovation.
 During the renovation, the Tulsa and Oklahoma collection is housed at a temporary nonpublic facility at 44th and Sheridan.
-If your research requires browsing this collection, appointments can be made on a case-by-case basis.
-Please text, IM, email, or phone Research Center staff for consideration.
+If you'd like to make an appointment to visit the collection, please see our hours and contact information on the left.

 TULSA THEN AND NOW APP: MAPPING THE BFC